MoonPoet/xaprb-src/content/blog/2012/why-you-need-to-understand-your-working-set-size.md

 The post is gone now, but here's the content rescued from the archives:

-As a MySQL consultant with Percona, I’m very happy about the recent advances in fast storage.
+As a MySQL consultant with Percona, I'm very happy about the recent advances in fast storage.
 Faster storage fundamentally changes things for database administrators.

-Fusion ioDrives are quite popular in the MySQL world, where they are enabling people to run databases much faster than we’re accustomed to.
+Fusion ioDrives are quite popular in the MySQL world, where they are enabling people to run databases much faster than we're accustomed to.
 The reasons are perhaps not well understood.
 A common question I hear is "Will Fusion ioDrives (or any SSD) make my database faster?"
 Answering this question is simple, once you know why databases are slow.
 Much of it hinges on something called the